samipak458/Simple-Library-Managment-With-Azure-Services/readme.md

 # Feedback✌🏼

-If you have any feedback or suggestions please reach out to Project - Collaborators.
+If you have any feedback or suggestions please reach out to me.

 Or you can create a  <a href="https://github.com/samipak458/Simple-Library-Managment/issues">issue</a> and mention there , which new features or extension can make this Project more good.